nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 var myVar = 1;
 a();
 ```
-- A scope is Where a variable is available in your code, and if it's truly the
-same copy, or a new one.
-- Basically what scope contains what scope/variables
 - If the variable is not found inside the execution context, it will search for
 the variable inside the outer lexical environment.
 If it is not found inside
 the inside the outer lexical environment, then it will go up the scope chain